Liover Peguero Preview, Player Props: Pirates vs. Royals

 Liover Peguero At The Plate

-- Peguero is batting .227 with two doubles, five home runs and seven walks.
+- Peguero is hitting .248 with two doubles, six home runs and seven walks.

-- In 48.3% of his games this season (14 of 29), Peguero has picked up at least one hit, and in seven of those games (24.1%) he recorded more than one.
+- He has hit a long ball in 20.0% of his games this year, and 5.4% of his trips to the dish.

-- He has homered in five games this year (17.2%), leaving the park in 4.6% of his chances at the plate.
+- Peguero has picked up an RBI in 36.7% of his games this season, with more than one RBI in 23.3% of his games.
+He has also plated three or more runs in two contests.

-- Peguero has an RBI in 10 of 29 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- He has scored in 12 of 30 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.